NVI F.K.32: Design and development

 The F.K.32 was designed by Frederick Koolhoven as a replacement for the Avro 504Ks of the LA-KNIL, the Luchtvaartafdeling-KNIL or Aviation Service of the Dutch East India Army, who had used them since 1919.
 Like the 504, it was a biplane with tandem seats, powered by a rotary engine but it was a cleaner, more modern design.

-The F.K.32 was an unequal span, single bay biplane, its wings braced with strongly outward-leaning V-form interplane struts on each side and a noticeable absence of flying wire.
+The F.K.32 was an unequal span, single bay biplane, its wings were braced with strongly outward-leaning V-form interplane struts on each side, and there was a noticeable absence of flying wire.
 The wings were slightly tapered in plan and had rounded tips.
 The horizontal tail, placed on top of the fuselage was straight edged and double tapered; the vertical tail was almost rectangular.

 The fuselage of the F.K.32 was flat sided with a rounded decking.
 Instructor and pupil sat in tandem in a single, long, open cockpit under the upper wing, which had a trailing edge cut-out for enhanced visibility.
 Inverted V-form struts leaned from the front and rear of the cockpit to the two wing spars to form a cabane, assisted by a transverse strut on each side from the top of the fuselage to the wing just outboard of the fuel tanks mounted on its underside.
 The 130 hp (97 kW) Clerget 9B rotary was cleanly cowled and drove a two blade propeller.
 The F.K.32 had a fixed, conventional undercarriage with each mainwheel on a V-form strut attached on the fuselage centreline.
 Short, vertical legs were fixed to the lower wing spar immediately below the base of the interplane struts.